A Wooden Puppet

 "Light as a feather, yeah, but no speeding me, for this feathery burden petrifies me like a stone idol."

 "(Aside) A stone idol!
 No wonder my ship is sinking!
-(Aloud) But, you see, this storm must be nothing but your god's fume at you. …Suppose your god is only trying to bring you back…bring you to your right destination.
+(Aloud) But, you see, this storm must be nothing but your god's fume at you. …Suppose your god is only trying to bring you back…bring you back to your right course.
 Oh, yes, you must pray to your god immediately.
 The lives of many innocent men are endangered due to your misconduct.
 If you do not pray for mercy, I as the captain of this ship in peril shall become your god's hand to do away with you."

 Meanwhile, on the deck, the captain's first mate was calling to the troubled men: "Hear me now, everyone of you!
 Please, each one, draw one stick from this vase.
 And anyone whose stick is stained in red is the one who invited this storm by somehow angering some god."